chuckstack/chuckstack.github.io/src-ls/success-hr.md

 - If we can give them an entry point to start adding value into their world in a way that is authentic to the person or organization...
 - If we can give them a way to be compensated for their value...

 We can see a way to create a decentralized version of amazon.com.
 We choose Amazon because it is not difficult for a reasonably intelligent human to imaging a world where Amazon tries to eliminate humans from the entire value chain.
-We want to part of this world.
+We want no part of this world.

 History has proven that the masses seldom benefit from the charity of the elite.
-We need to create our own 'human-first' system.
+We need to create our own 'human-first' systems.